-The second digit of ASOURCE_X describes the license of site from which the patient
+The second digit of ASOURCE_X describes the license of site from which the patient originated (e.g., this hospital (1), another hospital (2), not a hospital (3)).

 The third digit describes the route by which the patient was admitted (e.g., this hospital's emergency room (1), not this hospital's emergency room (2).
 Source value 2 includes patients seen in the emergency room of another hospital and patients not seen in any emergency room.).